 The teaching of art is also an art form — allowing teacher and learner to co-construct their understanding in visual and embodied ways.
 Art education is a creative process where the tools of knowledge and experience are used to facilitate opportunities for interaction between teacher, student, curriculum, and world.

 Nazareth College is one of the top-ranked schools in New York State for its art education degree program.
 Our future teachers are taught to present the study and creation of art in exciting and meaningful ways while continuing its lifelong development in their own lives.
 Our approach to teaching art is not simply to have students follow an assignment or perfect a technique, but to find a reason to make art that is meaningful to them.

 As required by NYS, students in our art education major put in 100 field hours of observation and teaching in practicums and student teaching in local schools and in our on-campus Saturday Art School.
 Our graduates teach in school systems locally and around the country.
 All are gifted artists and teachers who use their own talents to inspire others.

 A portfolio review is required for this major.
-View portfolio details.
+View portfolio details and register.